Interaction with Society

 |Types of work|

 |Niigata||Product recycling, manufacture of pot stands and aprons, cleaning uniforms|

 |Kashima||Making double-layer product packing bags, separating foreign matter in products|

 We established a matching gift or the “Kuraray Fureai Fund” in July 1992.
 Under this fund, companies make donations consisting of those made by their employees and the same amount by the company.
 Employees endorsing the fund agree to donate amounts of less than 100 yen from their salaries to it.
 The funds collected in this way are used for social welfare programs.
 We undertake activities that contribute to local communities, such as donating nursing care supplies, books and other articles mainly to welfare facilities, local governments and schools in the neighborhoods of Kuraray plants.
 The fund will be continuously used for the sake of social welfare.

-Focus on Social Activities at Overseas Plants
+Focus: Social Activities at Overseas Offices